Cedar Park vs Running Brushy Middle: A vs B in Leander ISD (2025 TEA)

 You might lean toward Cedar Park Middle if:

-• The A rating and 7 of 7 distinctions are important to you
+• The A rating is important to you

-• You want to save $80,000 on your home purchase while getting a higher rated school
+• You want a lower entry price while getting a higher rated school

 • Central Cedar Park location and established neighborhoods appeal to you